smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 * The IP address of the Harbor registry will be: "Kubernetes_Control_Plane_IP"
 * The port number of the Harbor registry will be: 30003

+Two Harbor projects will be created by OEK as below:
+- ```library``` The registry project can be used by application developer to push and tag images
+- ```intel``` The registry project contains OpenNESS microservices and relevant kubernetes addon images.
+Can also be used for OpenNESS sample application images.

 ### Harbor login
 For the nodes inside of the OpenNESS cluster, openness-experience-kits ansible playbooks automatically login and prepare harbor CA certifications to access Harbor services.

 For the host outside of the OpenNESS cluster, can use following commands to access the Harbor Registry: